christophwaibel/BEOBenchmark/BEOBenchmark_V1/README.md

 \
 \
 \
-Should you want to re-implement the problems in another platform (e.g. GenOpt), you can still use the .idf files frmo the Input folder.
+Should you want to re-implement the problems in another platform (e.g. GenOpt), you can still use the .idf files from the Input folder.
 All the necessary code (i.e. objective function and idf-file modification) can be found in the [C# source code](../BEOBenchmark_V1/Sourcecode).
 Only with BEO problem 15 this could become tricky, since here geometry is modified using the Rhino geometry library.
 \
 \
 \